bgohman/portfolio/_portfolio/01_smickle.md

 * Users can create practice tasks and add them to a student's daily practice routine.
 * Users can add a short reminder and detailed instructions for each task.
 * Users can create a 'task-jar' with any number of tasks and then assign a selected number of them.
-They are shuffled and chosen randomly until all of the tasks are complete.
-Then all of the tasks go back in and are shuffled again!
+You can choose to complete them in order, or have them shuffled and chosen randomly until all of the tasks are complete.
+Then start over and complete them all again!
-* When a student has completed all of their tasks they are asked if they would like to add a 'surprise review song'.
-If they do, a new task comprised of one of their review pieces is added to their routine.
-* Students can use the built in timer to track their practice time.
-* Students are asked to write their goal for the day at the start of the practice session.
-* Students are asked to reflect on something positive they did today at the end of the practice session.
 * Students can check a box to mark tasks as complete.
-Completed tasks move to the bottom of the list.
-* A user can review their practice history on a calendar which shows which days you practiced.
+* A user can review their practice history on a calendar which shows which days you practiced, listened, had a lesson, or had a performance.
 * A user can see fun statistics about their practicing like the total number of completed tasks, or their total practice time.
 * A user can see the last time they practiced and also their current and longest streaks of consecutive days.
+* There are two practice 'games'.
+A 100 times chart, where you can fill up a chart with fun stickers, and the 'plus 7 game', where you move up for a correct repetition and down for an incorrect repetition.
+There is a fun CSS animation of a penguin that moves up and down a staircase, and does a little dance when you win.